-At 30 June 2018, JPEL is managed by FCF JPEL Management LLC ("FCF JPEL" or the "Manager"), an affiliate of Fortress Investment Group LLC ("FIG" or "Fortress").
-FIG is a highly diversified global investment firm with approximately \$41.4 billion in assets under management as of 30 June 2018.
-Founded in 1998, Fortress manages assets on behalf of approximately 1,750 institutional and private investors worldwide across a range of private equity and permanent capital strategies, credit and real estate.
-Fortress was acquired by Softbank Group Corp (9984: Tokyo) ("Softbank") on December 27, 2017 and operates as an independent business within Softbank.
+The investment advisor of the Company is FCF JPEL Management LLC (the "FCF JPEL" or the "Manager").
+The Manager is a Delaware limited liability company and an affiliate of Fortress Investment Group LLC ("FIG" or "Fortress").
+The Manager is a "relying advisor" of Fortress, pursuant to applicable SEC guidance.

+Fortress was acquired by Softbank Group Corp on 27 December 2017 and operates as an independent business within Softbank.

-The Company has entered into a management agreement with the Manager, subject to the overall supervision of the Board of Directors (the "Directors").
-All Directors are independent of the Company.
+The Company has entered into a management agreement with the Manager, subject to the overall supervision of the Board of Directors (the "Directors" or the "Board").
+All Directors are independent of the Manager.
 The Directors have overall responsibility for the Company's investment policy and the Company's activities.

-The key measure of performance used by the Board and Shareholders to assess the Company's performance is the NAV which is prepared on a monthly basis by Augentius (Guernsey) Limited ("Augentius" or the "Administrator").
+The key measure of performance used by the Board and Shareholders to assess the Company's performance is the NAV which is prepared on a monthly basis by IQ EQ Fund Services (Guernsey) Limited (formerly called Augentius (Guernsey) Limited) (the "Administrator" or "IQ EQ").